naveenrajm7/vagrant_utm/docs/internals/actions.md

 nav_order: 1
 ---

-The Table below maps the vagrant commands to executed UTM commands.
+The Table below maps the vagrant commands to the corresponding UTM commands that are executed.

 | Vagrant               | utmctl / AppleScript |
 | ---                   | ------------------ |